 Tell the application intake worker when the applicant meets the participation requirement and remove the SA or SN code from eJAS.
 The intake worker approves the application back to the date financial eligibility was met.

-Follow the sanction or NCS process; but the person will have only four months to complete four weeks of participation the case may be closed again.
+Follow the sanction or NCS process; the person will have two months to complete four weeks of participation or the case may be closed again for NCS.

 After following the sanction guidelines of section 3.6.1- Entering Sanction the WFPS or WFSSS must:

-- Schedule the sanctioned person to go through the comprehensive evaluation.
+- Schedule the sanctioned person to go through the Sanction Re-engagement comprehensive evaluation interview.

 - Continue to try to reengage the sanctioned person.

-The intake application worker refers applicants who have been closed by a supervisor or designee to meet a 4-week WorkFirst participation requirement.
-Once the person is in pending status, they will appear on the 'NCS Reapplicant report' on the Caseload Management Report.
+The intake application worker refers applicants to WorkFirst who have been closed for non-compliance sanction to meet a 4-week WorkFirst participation requirement.
+Once the person is in pending status, they will appear on the 'NCS Re-applicant report' on the Caseload Management Report.
 Only the person who caused the termination will appear on the report.

 Once the referral is received, the WFPS or WFSSS:

 - Decides if the person is able to participate.

 - If the person cannot participate, they tell the intake application worker so the application can be pended for financial eligibility or approved.